Skip to content

 Barbara Takenaga arranges the simple components of her dense, abstract paintings into stunningly detailed compositions that undulate, radiate, and recede in seemingly infinite space.
 Her dazzling repetition of forms suggests the inherent yet sometimes incomprehensible logic of both the cosmic and the cellular, while spontaneous twists and puckers preserve the elements of wonder and surprise.
 Crisp, saturated color defines each discrete element in the tightly woven, tessellated work.

-Barbara Takenaga was the Mary A. and William Wirt Warren Professor of Art at Williams College, a position she held from 1985 to 2018.
-She divides her time between Williamstown, MA, and New York City, where she maintains a studio.
-Her work has been widely exhibited at institutions including Mass MOCA, North Adams, MA; Museum of Contemporary Art, Denver, CO; National Academy Museum, New York; Asian Arts Initiative, Philadelphia, PA; and International Print Center, New York.
+Barbara Takenaga lives and works in New York City.
+She was the Mary A. and William Wirt Warren Professor of Art at Williams College, a position she held from 1985 to 2018.
+Her work has been widely exhibited at institutions including MASS MoCA, North Adams, MA; Museum of Contemporary Art, Denver, CO; National Academy Museum, New York; Asian Arts Initiative, Philadelphia, PA; and International Print Center, New York.

 For the complete biography, please download the PDF.